A Quatrain III by Du Fu

 Liǎng gè huánglí míng cuì liǔ, yī háng báilù shàng qīng tiān.

-Two orioles sing cheerfully among the emerald willows; a line of egrets soars gracefully into the blue sky.
+Two golden orioles sing in the emerald willows, a lively air; / A line of snowy egrets climbs into the azure sky, ascending there.

 Second Couplet: “窗含西岭千秋雪,门泊东吴万里船。”